 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities.
 Our interest-earning assets consist of cash and cash equivalents, which are denominated in U.S. dollars.
-We had cash and cash equivalents of \$116.2 million, or 64% of our total assets, on March 31, 2022 and \$143.7 million, or 68% of our total assets, on December 31, 2021.
-Interest income earned was \$0.2 million and less than \$0.1 million for the three months ended March 31, 2022 and 2021, respectively.
+We had cash and cash equivalents of \$212.1 million, or 78% of our total assets, on September 30, 2022 and \$143.7 million, or 68% of our total assets, on December 31, 2021.
+Interest income earned was \$1.5 million and \$0.1 million for the nine months ended September 30, 2022 and 2021, respectively.
 Our interest income is sensitive to changes in the general level of interest rates, primarily U.S. interest rates, however, we do not anticipate fluctuations in interest rates to have a material impact on our financial statements.
+A hypothetical 10% change in interest rates would not have had a material impact on the value of our cash and cash equivalents as of September 30, 2022.